Senior Lecturer in Physiotherapy

 International Students enquiries

-MSc Physiotherapy (pre-registration) programme is now closed for new applications for September 2021 and January 2022 starts.
-Any new the applications will now be processed for September 2022 intake.
+MSc Physiotherapy (pre-registration) programme is now closed for new applications for January 2022 start.
+Any new application will now be processed for September 2022 intake.

 On successful completion of the MSc Physiotherapy (pre-registration) programme, you will be eligible to apply for registration with both the Health and Care Professions Council and the Chartered Society of Physiotherapy.
 The academic team are specialists within their field and have strong links with practice.
 Teaching and learning is enhanced through sessions with specialist practicing clinicians and with the involvement of the service user and career group.